 How do online applied behavior analysis degree programs work for veterans?

-When asked about his experience, a veteran enrolled in an online applied behavior analysis program recalled the challenge of balancing family life with coursework while transitioning from active duty.
-He shared, "Managing deadlines alongside unexpected work shifts was tough, but having flexibility to study when I was able made a big difference."
+One veteran enrolled in an online applied behavior analysis program described the transition as demanding but manageable because of the flexible schedule.
+“Managing deadlines alongside unexpected work shifts was tough, but having flexibility to study when I was able made a big difference.”

 Are online applied behavior analysis degree programs for veterans accredited?